CyberKareem/BitLocker-CryptoErase/README.md

 ## 🙏 Acknowledgements

 Inspired by community best practices, NIST publications, and real-world enterprise security needs.
-Special thanks to contributors in the InfoSec and PowerShell ecosystems.
+Special thanks to contributors in the InfoSec, Microsoft BitLocker Documentation and PowerShell ecosystems.

 ---